 Long term Retropower followers will know that this is by no means the first Mk2 Jaguar to have passed through our workshops, with Project Utah, our homage to the original Mk2 prototype of the same name, in the final stages of assembly at this point in time, winter 2021.
-We aim to have it up and running by the end of the year and hopefully out of the door and back with its owner in the Spring of next year.

 We’re not about to rest on our laurels though, and as such we’re thrilled to be able to take the (figurative) wraps off of another Mk2 Jaguar build, one we’ve decided to name in honour of one of the most significant figures in modern British history, Project Churchill.
 It promises to be one of the most ambitious builds we’ve ever undertaken, at least from a metalwork point of view, primarily as we plan on transforming this classic saloon into a two-door coupe, a process we have no doubt will be as challenging as the end result will be pleasing to behold.

-Committing to such a drastic programme of bodywork alterations has forced us to seriously consider the colour the car will sport once complete, as this really does have the potential to make or break Project Churchill’s overall ‘look.’
+Committing to such a drastic programme of bodywork alterations has forced us to seriously consider the colour the car will sport once complete as this really does have the potential to make or break Project Churchill’s overall ‘look.’
 Fear not however, as, after a lengthy consultation process with the Jag’s eventual owner, we’ve opted for ‘Scottish Racing Blue,’ the gorgeous hue made famous by the Ecurie Ecosse team and the series of Jaguar C and D-Types it campaigned successfully in the fifties.